kyma-project/telemetry-manager/docs/contributor/releasing.md

    git tag {RELEASE_DEV_VERSION}
    ```

    Replace {RELEASE_VERSION} with the new module version, for example, `1.0.0`, and replace {RELEASE_DEV_VERSION} with the new development module version, for example, `1.0.0-dev`.
-The release tags point to the HEAD commit in `telemetry-manager/{RELEASE_BRANCH}` branches.
+The release tags point to the HEAD commit in `telemetry-manager/{RELEASE_BRANCH}` branch.

 8. Push the tags to the upstream repository.